gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 they were on Slip Street outside the gate of the Captain's House.
 "Hoy!"
 Gaeston grabbed the gate to steady himself.

-"Was that...
-Was that a Pilot?"
+"Was that…  Was that a Pilot?"
 Erileine asked in awe.
 Razi nodded.

 "But they're dead!"